-Successful brands use their dropdown menu wisely by adding dynamic content that showcases product recommendations, special offers, and more to help their website visitors discover the best their website has to offer.
+Successful brands use their navbars wisely by adding dynamic content to their dropdown menus that showcases product recommendations, special offers, and more to help their website visitors discover the best their website has to offer.

 Here are 7 real-life dynamic content navigation examples that we think really hit the mark (plus, 4 bonus examples to up your website navigation structure game).